dianahz/Kaggle_Music_recommendation/README.md

 Description/Motivation:

-To buld a music recommendation system
+To build a music recommendation system

 Background: